RPM-lab-UMN/Segmentation-and-Grasping-Pipeline/README.md

    ```
    pip install pyrealsense2
    ```
+4) Download checkpoint for SAM from here : https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth, and move the file to ./sam

 --> Clone this repo on your local directory, and install all the above mentioned packages.